SIDN/spin/doc/RPC-mechanisms.md

 ### Ubus

 OpenWRT would like us to use ubus as an RPC mechanism.
 Ubus is a mechanism using serialized data structures, like JSON, but more compact and binary.
 Ubus rendez-vous is through a local ubusd program, so not networked.
 There is however a mechanism to connect through the uhttpd process somehow, which should make it available over the network.
+The uhttpd plugin uses JSON_RPC 2.0.
 Ubus contains a sort of broadcast mechanism to all listeners.

 The ubus system has a set of shell commands to talk to ubusd where all the calls are encoded in JSON.
 Easy for testing and interfacing to scripts.